umakiran4/developer-3-skills-test/html-css-challenge/readme.md

 # HTML/CSS Challenge

 As front-end developers at Cox Media Group much of your work is HTML and CSS.
-We are looking for developers who are about to create clean, efficient, and valid code.
-Please use the files below to code a basic page using semantic HTML and efficient CSS.
+We are looking for developers who can create clean, efficient, and valid code.
+Please use the files in this folder to code a basic page using semantic HTML and efficient CSS.
 You do not have to get very detailed.
 We are looking for how it is done.
 Concentrate on quality, not speed.
+This doesn't need to be more that a few hundred lines of code.

 ## User Story
 As a site owner, I want a working proof of concept (POC) of the new article page with placeholders to see placement of the components.